Saving energy is always a good business decision! Take these quick and easy steps to lower your electricity bill and increase your profitability.

 - Before making a purchase, compare the energy performance information on product labels and choose your devices accordingly to generate major savings.

-- Look for the ENERGY STAR® label on all appliances, including refrigerators, dishwashers, washing machines, air-conditioning units and water dispensers.
+- Look for the ENERGY STAR® label on all appliances, including refrigerators, dishwashers, washing machines, air-conditioning units, water dispensers, and others.

 - The heating elements in water dispensers use a lot of energy.
 Turn yours off if you don’t use hot water very often.